Memeplexx/olik/readme.md

 ### ***Unambigiuous, in-line state-management*** ###
 ---
 ## MOTIVATION ##
-Since Redux changed the world of state-management, there have been a few attempts to ease the burden of making immutable updates.
-While this library is no different, it addresses another problem too.
 State operations are typically hidden behind an opaque facade of user-defined 'actions'.
 Some actions fail to describe a state update accurately while other actions needlessly re-describe very simple operations.
 Furthermore, as your code evolves, there can be a 'drift' between action types, and the state thay purport to operate on.

-This library's unique API makes the precise nature of state updates extremely obvious by exploiting the type system and removing user-defined abstractions.
-As a result, your state-management becomes far more **direct**, and **explicit**.
+This library's unique API not only makes immutable state updates a breeze, it also leverages the type system to make state updates more transparent than ever before.
 This library aims to be:
 - **ERGONOMIC -** Completely typesafe & compact API with a standardised set of abstractions for state updates
 - **ATOMIC OR MONOLITHIC -** Use small stores where performance is critical, and a single store everywhere else
 - **FAST -** Roughly equivalent to [Immutable](https://github.com/immutable-js/immutable-js) and significantly faster than [Immer](https://github.com/immerjs/immer)